 - Completed Veteran's Certification Request form

-**A note on Letter of Eligibility: For Chapters 30 and 33- You will receive the letter of eligibility from the VA in the mail after you apply for Educational Benefits or change your place of training to Skyline College.
-For Chapter 31- This is form 28-1905 which is to be filled out by your Vocational Rehabilitation and Employment (VR&E) Counselor and sent to our School Certifying Official via email.
-If you are a Reservist, you will need the Notice of Basic Eligibility.
+**A note on Letter of Eligibility: For Chapters 30, 33 and 35- You will receive the letter of eligibility from the VA in the mail after you apply for Educational Benefits or change your place of training to Skyline College.
+For Chapter 31- This is form 28-1905 which is to be filled out by your Veteran Readiness and Employment (VR&E) Counselor and sent to our School Certifying Official, the VR&E counselor will also need to submit a purchase order electronically to the college's School Certifying Official(s)*.
+If you are a Reservist using Chapter 1606, you will need to submit the Notice of Basic Eligibility.